Benchmarking Unsupervised Object Representations for Video Sequences: Object-Centric Representation Benchmark

-\textbf{Object-centric Perception, Prediction, and Planning (\textsc{OP3})}~\cite{Veerapaneni19} extends \textsc{IODINE}~\cite{Greff19} to operate on videos, demonstrating its utility by applying it in a reinforcement learning (RL) setting.
-It decomposes a frame into objects and represents them independently by starting from an initial random guess of the segmentation of the whole frame and iteratively refines it using the refinement network $f$.
-In each refinement step $m$, the frame $t$ is represented by $K$ slots with latent representations $\bz_{t,m,k}$.
-In contrast to \textsc{MONet} and \textsc{ViMON}, these slots are processed in parallel; only the refinement network performs recurrent processing within a frame using a Long Short-Term Memory (LSTM) cell~\cite{Hochreiter97}.
-The latent representations are subsequently processed by a dynamics network $d$ (see \figref{fig:1d}), which models both the individual dynamics of each slot~$k$ as well as the pairwise interaction between all combinations of slots, aggregating them into a prediction of the posterior parameters for the next time step~$t+1$ for each slot~$k$.
-The predicted posterior parameters are then used in the next time step as initial parameters for the refinement network.
-Similar to \textsc{MONet}, each $\bz_{t,m,k}$ is independently decoded into a reconstruction of the image component~$k$ and a mask; the final image reconstruction is obtained by summing over the $K$ masked components. \textsc{OP3} is trained on frame reconstruction in refinement steps and on next-step prediction in dynamics steps.
-For full details on \textsc{OP3}, refer to Appendix~\ref{method_iodine} and~\ref{method_op3}.
+\textbf{Object-centric Perception, Prediction, and Planning (\textsc{OP3})}~\citep{Veerapaneni19} extends \textsc{IODINE}~\citep{Greff19} to operate on videos. \textsc{IODINE} decomposes an image into objects and represents them independently by starting from an initial guess of the segmentation of the entire frame, and subsequently iteratively refines it using the refinement network $f$~\citep{Marino18}.
+In each refinement step $m$, the image is represented by $K$ slots with latent representations $\bz_{m,k}$. \textsc{OP3} applies \textsc{IODINE} to each frame $x_t$ to extract latent representations $\bz_{t,m,k}$, which are subsequently processed by a dynamics network $d$ (see \figref{fig:1d}), which models both the individual dynamics of each slot~$k$ as well as the pairwise interaction between all combinations of slots, aggregating them into a prediction of the posterior parameters for the next time step~$t+1$ for each slot~$k$.
+For full details on \textsc{IODINE} and \textsc{OP3}, refer to Appendix~\ref{method_iodine} and~\ref{method_op3}, respectively.